Milnor Fiber Consistency via Flatness: Introduction

-Thus, if the scheme-theoretic critical locus of the family defined by $F$ is consistent over the parameter space in an appropriate sense, at least away from the origin, then the local smooth fibers in the family fit together into a smooth locally trivial fibration.
-By considering the restriction over the origin in the parameter space, we see that the fiber of this fibration is simply the Milnor fiber of $f$.
-Therefore, within such a family, it is possible to study the smooth fiber by taking a slight perturbation, as in the isolated case.
+Thus, if the scheme-theoretic critical locus of the family defined by $F$ is consistent over the parameter space in an appropriate sense, at least away from the origin, then the semi-local smooth fibers in the family fit together into a smooth locally trivial fibration.
+By considering the restriction over the origin in the parameter space, we see that the fiber of this fibration is simply the Milnor fiber of $f$ if the radius is taken small enough.
+Therefore, within such a family, it is possible to study the smooth fiber by taking a slight perturbation, as in the isolated case --- this is what we mean by ``consistency''.
 As mentioned, this gives an important first step toward the larger project of computing information about the Milnor fibration of $f$ from the invariants of the Jacobian ideal of $f$ and lends credibility to the idea that such a project will be feasible.

 The rest of this paper is organized as follows.
 Section \ref{sec:prelim} gives short introductions to a few concepts and results which will be important in the remainder of the paper, with references to more complete treatments; experienced readers may wish to skip over some or all of them, depending on their areas of expertise.
 Section \ref{sec:lem} lays the algebraic groundwork for the proofs of the main theorems via a series of lemmas, which are then applied to prove Theorem \ref{thm:strat} in Section \ref{sec:stratthm} and Theorem \ref{thm:fibr} in Section \ref{sec:fibthm}.